Does the moon affect our mood or actions?

 “Our study provides compelling evidence that the moon does not seem to influence people’s behavior.
 The only significant finding was the 1% sleep alteration in full moon, and this is largely explained by our large sample size that maximizes statistical power,” said Chaput.

 The clinical implication of sleeping 5 minutes less during full moon does not represent a considerable threat to health.
 “Overall, I think we should not be worried about the full moon.
-Our behaviors are largely influenced by many other factors like genes, education, income and psychosocial aspects rather than by gravitational forces,” he added.
+Our behaviors are largely influenced by many other factors like genetics, education, income and psychosocial aspects rather than by gravitational forces,” he added.

 While the results of this study are conclusive, controversy over the moon could result in further research to determine if our biology is in some way synchronized with the lunar cycle or if the full moon has a larger influence in people suffering mental disorders or physical ailments.